529 College Savings Plan Statistics

 States where residents have the most savings in 529 plans aren’t necessarily states with the largest populations.

-Find the total 529 balance for each state in the map below.
-You can also search through the following table to find more information about 529 plans in that state.
+Find the total 529 balance for each state in the table below.

 Frequently Asked Questions About 529 College Savings Plans

-529 college savings plans are investment accounts that come with tax advantages, like being able to deduct contributions and qualified withdrawals from your taxes.
+529 college savings plans are investment accounts that offer tax advantages, such as the ability to deduct contributions and qualified withdrawals from one’s taxes.
 They’re typically state-sponsored, and savers can choose their investment portfolios based on how much risk or fees they’re willing to take on.